fkarg/fkarg.github.io/_posts/2020-06-20-everything-f*cked.md

 > what feels good is what _is_ good.

 Somehow I don't _want_ this to be true, but other people seem to mainly act like this.
-I have not observed myself to act like this, but is is probably due to my insufficient observation ability regarding myself.
+I have not observed myself to only act like this, but this is probably due to insufficient observation abilities regarding myself.

 > "growth": repriotizing one's value hierarchy in an optimal way. [...]
 When we
 > stop valuing something, it ceases to be fun or interesting to us.